 As illustrated in the LTE-M example in Figure 4, the drx-InactivityTimer expires too early in the multi-TB scheduling scenario.
 The consequence is that the UE will switch to DRX, not being able to receive subsequent DL or UL data grants in time.

-Figure 4 Example of LTE-M drx-InactivityTimer for single- and multi-TB scheduling (single HARQ process used for simplicity).
+Figure 4.
+Example of LTE-M drx-InactivityTimer for single- and multi-TB scheduling (single HARQ process used for simplicity).

 To avoid the situation that the drx-InactivityTimer expires too early in multi-TB scheduling, the eNB could configure a long drx-InactivityTimer value.
 This would ensure that the UE is in Active Time long enough.
 However, this would waste UE power when only one TB is scheduled in a DCI, so an alternative solution is preferred.